tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_thematic_analysis.md

 3. I ask a high-level question to the AI.
 I chose [Claude.ai](https://claude.ai/) because it accepts a large input, and also because the book club doesn't involve confidential data.
 (If you haven't tried Claude, it's pretty amazing.
 The large text input allows you to supply more context to the AI, which can prevent the wacky hallucinations and fictitious responses.)
 Here's the prompt I used:

    <div class="chat">
-   The following content contains quotes from Henry Grabar's book, Paved Paradise:
-   How Parking Explains the World.
+   <p>The following content contains quotes from Henry Grabar's book, Paved Paradise: How Parking Explains the World.
 There are also book reviews.
-From this content, pick out the major themes in the book and the high-level arguments.
+From this content, pick out the major themes in the book and the high-level arguments.</p>
    </div>

    Here's a screenshot: